< Go to Camping Stoves

 Time to Boil

 The Pro 60 boiled water very fast when there wasn't a breeze to contend with.
 We noticed that depending on the direction of the wind, this stove would either do very well or struggle quite a bit.
 On a non-windy day, the Pro 60 boiled a quart of 60-degree water in three minutes.
 The only stoves that were faster were the Stansport 2-Burner and the Camp Chef Everest, both at 2:30.
-These models are more compact and therefore the flame is physically closer to your cookware, providing better wind resistance.
+These models are more compact, and therefore the flame is physically closer to your cookware, providing better wind resistance.
 But with 30,000 BTUs on each five-inch burner of the Pro 60, we weren't surprised at all by this excellent time, despite the less compact design.

 Be aware of the fact that on large propane tanks there is a regulator with a safety mechanism that will engage if you turn on the gas too fast.
 So if you find that your burner output seems low, read the warning label on the regulator to learn how to keep the BTUs high.

-That said, the design is such that the flame is several inches away from your cookware, so if a breeze comes from the right direction and is able to penetrate the recess where the burners live, the flame will whip around a fair bit.
-For the most part, even when this happened our flame would stay lit, but we did have several instances where it went out and we had to reignite.
+That said, the design is such that the flame is several inches away from your cookware, so if a breeze comes from the right direction and can penetrate the recess where the burners live, the flame will whip around a fair bit.
+For the most part, even when this happened our flame would stay lit, but we did have several instances where it went out, and we had to reignite.
 This happened far less with the Pro 60 however than it did with our other large freestanding model, the Stansport Outdoor Stove, which was much more susceptible to the wind when simmering.

-This Pro 60 also comes with an air vent on each burner to control the amount of oxygen reaching the flame, but we struggled to actually see the benefit of this feature for intermittent and unpredictable wind.
+This Pro 60 also comes with an air vent on each burner to control the amount of oxygen reaching the flame, but we struggled to see the benefit of this feature for intermittent and unpredictable wind.
 Ultimately, we felt decently confident simmering on this stove, but if there is a breeze about and you happen to be cooking something very delicate or something on low for a long time, just be sure to keep an eye on your flame.
 The compact tabletop models with windscreens and high BTUs like the Stansport 2-Burner and the Camp Chef Everest were much better at contending with the wind when cooking low and slow.

 In all the stoves we tested this time around, there was no better one for group cooking than the Pro 60.
-With five-inch burners and a cooking area measuring 32 x 14 inches you can cook with very large pots and pans on both burners.
+With five-inch burners and a cooking area measuring 32 x 14 inches, you can cook with very large pots and pans on both burners.
 The only other stove that offered anything even close to this was the Stansport Outdoor Stove with a cooking area measuring 30.5 x 15.5 inches.
 But the Stansport has a much more minimal grate design, so it's not possible to shuffle pots and pans around or set them off to the side.
-You also can't use pots smaller than six inches and there are no side tables, so even though it's comparable in overall size, it doesn't provide nearly as many options as the Pro 60.
+You also can't use pots smaller than six inches, and there are no side tables, so even though it's comparable in overall size, it doesn't provide nearly as many options as the Pro 60.

 Another benefit to this stove for group cooking is the fact that it requires a five-gallon propane tank.
 Though this is more money up front and more to lug around, the large tanks are refillable, which is of both environmental and economic benefit.
 There's absolutely a reason that this stove wins our group cooking award year after year.
 Nothing else comes as close to making us feel like we transported our home kitchen to the great outdoors.